FACT-Finder-Web-Components/documentation/markdown/3.0/en/documentation/upgrade-guide.md

 In general you can keep track of our progress, changes and new features in the [release notes](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/CHANGELOG.md).

 There are only two major changes and some minor API changes to take care of when upgrading from version 1.2.x to version 3.0.0.
-In addition css mixins have been removed.
-You can use normal css selector instead.
-Further more `ffw-` is introduced as name prefix for FACT-Finder Web Components custom class names.
+In addition, CSS mixins have been removed.
+You can use normal CSS selector instead.
+Further more `ffw-` is introduced as the prefix for FACT-Finder Web Components custom class names.

 ### 2 major changes
 - Aligning with the current trend FACT-Finder Web Components are now shipped as ES6 Module instead of HTML Imports.
-Hence you have to load `bundle.js` instead of the HTML import as follows:
+Which is why you have to load `bundle.js` instead of the previous HTML import.

 ```html
    <!-- Before -->